Kong/konnect-quickstart/config/upstreams-targets/README.md

 # Working with your first Upstream and Target

-In Kong, "Upstream" and "Target" are concepts related to load balancing, which is a mechanism for distributing incoming requests across multiple instances of a backend service to improve performance, scalability, and fault tolerance.
+In Kong, "Upstreams" and "Targets" are concepts related to load balancing, which is a mechanism for distributing incoming requests across multiple instances of a backend service to improve performance, scalability, and fault tolerance.

 **Upstream:**